A (2+1)-dimensional growth process with explicit stationary measures: Introduction

 A word about Theorem \ref{th:losanghe} (stationarity of $\pi_\rho$).
 Checking stationarity is easy for the process periodized on the torus of size $L$, see Section \ref{sec:sultoro}.
 The extension to the infinite lattice is, however, non-trivial.
 One may expect that, when $L$ is large, on local scales and for finite times the system does not feel the periodic boundary conditions and therefore locally the dynamics on the torus and on the infinite lattice could be coupled with high probability.
-The situation is however more subtle: while on the torus the process is always well-defined, in the infinite systems one can easily construct initial configurations such that, for instance, beads escape instantaneously to infinity.
+The situation is however more subtle: while on the torus the process is always well-defined, in the infinite systems one can easily construct initial configurations such that, for instance, beads (horizontal lozenges) escape instantaneously to infinity.
 This is due to the fact that we allow for an unbounded amount of cubes to be deposed/removed at a time, since $\Delta^\pm_{x,y}$ is not bounded.
 In order for the coupling to work, one needs to prove that for typical initial conditions and with high probability, the random variables $\Delta^\pm_{x,y}$ remain sufficiently tight in time during the out-of-equilibrium evolution.
 An important ingredient in overcoming these difficulties is the work \cite{Seppa} by Sepp\"al\"ainen on the one-dimensional Hammersley process \cite{AD,Seppa,FM}.
-In fact, viewing beads (horizontal lozenges) as particles, the bead dynamics can be seen as a two-dimensional generalization of the Hammersley process, or more precisely an infinite collection of interacting Hammersley processes, see Fig. \ref{fig:biglie2}.
+In fact, viewing beads as particles, the bead dynamics can be seen as a two-dimensional generalization of the Hammersley process, or more precisely an infinite collection of interacting Hammersley processes, see Fig. \ref{fig:biglie2} (a different two-dimensional generalization of the Hammersley process was introduced by Sepp\"al\"ainen in \cite{Seppa2}: in that case a full hydrodynamic limit was obtained, but the stationary measures and the size of height fluctuations remain unknown).
 As a side remark, the single-flip dynamics can be instead visualized in a natural way as an infinite collection of mutually interacting one-dimensional ASEPs, see caption of Fig. \ref{fig:biglie2}.